okwinza/icecast2-php-api/README.md

 RAM	12 GB
 Web-server: nginx 0.7 with php5-fpm
 ```
-617 RPS against 269.
+1274 RPS against 961.
 Not bad, huh?
 Whatcha think?

 ## Demos
-So, the best demo is the working project, huh?
+So, the best demo is the working project, right?
 This API is fully integrated and succesfuly working at the most popular russian
 online gaming station called "Tort.FM".
 It was developed for that project, eventually.